Introduction

 Some package manager providers can implement a bootstrap

-method that will automatically configure the package manager on the system.
-This is most applicable with macOS.
+method that will automatically configure the package manager on the system if it is not part of the default installation.
+This is the case with macOS.
 Comtrya can automatically install homebrew

 to a macOS system and will do so if a manifest specifies a package.install